GiuliaDAngelo/CTU-EDNeuromorphic/README.md

 ### Giacomo Indiveri

-[Giacomo Indiveri](https://ee.ethz.ch/the-department/people-a-z/person-detail.Nzk0NzU=.TGlzdC8zMjc5LC0xNjUwNTg5ODIw.html) is a prominent figure in neuromorphic engineering, making significant advancements in the development of bio-inspired computational architectures.
+[Giacomo Indiveri](https://ee.ethz.ch/the-department/people-a-z/person-detail.Nzk0NzU=.TGlzdC8zMjc5LC0xNjUwNTg5ODIw.html) is a professor at the Institute of Neuroinformatics at the University of Zurich and ETH Zurich.
+He is a prominent figure in neuromorphic engineering, making significant advancements in the development of bio-inspired computational architectures.
 His research focuses on creating hardware that mimics the brain's neural processes, particularly in sensory processing and perception.
 Indiveri has been instrumental in designing neuromorphic chips and systems capable of real-time processing of sensory data, which has important implications for robotics and artificial intelligence.
 His contributions have fostered collaboration across disciplines, further advancing the field of neuromorphic computing.

 [![Giacomo Indiveri - Neuromorphic Engineering](https://img.youtube.com/vi/eTbd8JXcf3Y/0.jpg)](https://www.youtube.com/watch?v=eTbd8JXcf3Y&ab_channel=UCBerkeleyEvents)